ionos-cloud/crossplane-provider-ionoscloud/docs/api/compute-engine/cubeserver.md

 			* description: The ID of the  template.
 			* format: uuid
 * `volume` (object)
-	* description: DasVolumeProperties contains properties for the DAS volume attached to the Cube Server
+	* description: DasVolumeProperties contains properties for the DAS volume attached to the Cube Server.
 	* properties:
-		* `image` (string)
-			* description: Image or snapshot ID to be used as template for this volume.
-Make sure the image selected is compatible with the datacenter's location.
-Note: when creating a volume, set image, image alias, or licence type
 		* `imageAlias` (string)
-			* description: Note: when creating a volume, set image, image alias, or licence type
+			* description: Image Alias to be used for this volume.
+Note: when creating a volume - set image, image alias, or licence type.
 		* `imagePassword` (string)
 			* description: Initial password to be set for installed OS.
 Works with public images only.
 Not modifiable, forbidden in update requests.
 Password rules allows all characters from a-z, A-Z, 0-9.
 		* `licenceType` (string)
 			* description: OS type for this volume.
-Note: when creating a volume, set image, image alias, or licence type
+Note: when creating a volume - set image, image alias, or licence type.
 			* possible values: "UNKNOWN";"WINDOWS";"WINDOWS2016";"WINDOWS2022";"LINUX";"OTHER"
 		* `name` (string)
 			* description: The name of the DAS Volume.